Longbranch-Vinaigrette/longbranch-vinaigrette-standards/doc/FileStructure.md

 In this section I'll explain how the folders/files should be structured for every app.\

+## Documentation folder

+The folder './doc' should be used for documentation files of the app.\

 ## Folder 'src' structure

 All app logic MUST reside on the src subfolder.\